zachhannum/the-word-of-iron/manuscript/chapter_1.md

 Vincent sobered.
 "No, of course not, my boy.
 I didn't bring you here simply to reminisce over old times, and certainly not to dig up painful memories.
 I've got a favor to ask you."
 He walked back towards the table, and beckoned for Marcus to follow.

 Vincent pointed at the city labelled Valla on the map.
 There were at least ten wooden soldiers, painted black, placed in a circle around the city.
-"The Kadorans have completely besieged Valla.
+"The Antuzans have completely besieged Valla.
 Our best estimates put them at ten thousand, but they've spread themselves out to cover the land surrounding the city.
 Still, their investment is strong.
 They run constistent patrols between encampments.
 We've been able to engage them in several skirmishes so far, testing the waters.
 But I fear what we are doing isn't enough.
 The Vallans are not prepared to hold out through an extended siege.
 They're bound to run out of supplies soon enough.
 Fastaar bides his time, and while a slow burning front is beneficial on our side—especially as more reinforcements are being dispatched from Achenar—the city of Valla will starve long before we can help them at the rate we're going."

 Marcus leaned on the table and surveyed the map.
 It showed the south eastern region of Ilris, the two major cities, Valla to the east and Cenna to the west, along with a number of fishing villages along the eastern coast.
 Far to the west, the Spine of Karna snaked north to south.
 He nodded.
 This information was not not entirely new to him, but hearing it from Vincent confirmed that Fastaar had no intention of breaking the siege on his own.
 "I understand, Vince.
 But, what does that have to do with me?"